-What Is Rubber Moulding?
+What Is Rubber Molding?

 It might be easy to handle and prep, but rubber is not the most durable material, as you can rip, nick, scrape and dent it if you're not careful.
 Its natural sheen and texture also make it look unprofessional when compared to other materials.

 Additionally, rubber doesn't always hold adhesives and caulking well, which can result in peeling and detaching later on.
-It's likely you'll need to drive nails through the face of the rubber moulding to keep it in place, which further depreciates its overall appearance.
+It's likely you'll need to drive nails through the face of the rubber molding to keep it in place, which further depreciates its overall appearance.
 Having to perform that action increases the chances of damaging the product, too.

-the Best Rubber Moulding Alternative Around
+the Best Rubber Molding Alternative Around

 Instead of an unreliable material like rubber, we implement polyurethane in our designs.
 Polyurethane is much more durable, yet it remains easy to move, cut and place.
 It also closely emulates the look of classic solid wood.
-It's affordable, and the moulding strips come with a kit that makes installation a single-afternoon job.
+It's affordable, and the molding strips come with a kit that makes installation a single-afternoon job.

 Don't settle for some cheap rubber option when you can do better.
 Contact us today with any questions or buy your kit online now!